Callum Cockerill-Mollett

-Callum David Cockerill-Mollett (born 15 January 1999) is an Irish footballer who plays as a defender for side Tamworth.
+Callum David Cockerill-Mollett (born 15 January 1999) is an Irish footballer who plays as a defender for side Leamington.
 Cockerill-Mollett was born in England and has represented the Republic of Ireland at U18 level and U19 level.

 Playing career

 Walsall

 Cockerill-Mollett came through the Walsall youth team and signed a two-year professional contract in August 2016.
 He made his first team debut in a 5–2 win over Grimsby Town in an EFL Trophy group stage match at Bescot Stadium on 30 August 2016.

 At the end of the 2016–17 season, Cockerill-Mollett was shortlisted for the League One Apprentice of the Year award but lost out to Scunthorpe United's Lewis Butroid.
 He was, however, named Walsall's Apprentice of the Year and helped the club's Development Squad win the Walsall Senior Cup and Central League North West Division title.

 On 15 September 2018, Cockerill-Mollett joined Telford United on a one-month youth loan.

 Cockerill-Mollett subsequently joined Chasetown on a 3-month loan deal. and scored on his league debut.

 His contract was extended for 12 months by Walsall at the end of the 2018–19 season.

 Cockerill-Mollett was released by the club at the end of the 2020–21 season.